onlexnet/sin-net-reports/infra/README.md

 stg01 and beta - for staging environment prd01 - for production. also prd01 will be exposed as root DNS name

+Also similar environments are created manually on AzureDevops named dev01, sit01 and prd01

 ### Prerequisites
 * We need a single privileged service account to apply changes in Azure for all environments.
 It is not the best practicew for large companies, where prod and non-prod should be separated, but it is very convinient for my local work and small clients.
 For such reason aad application named **onlex-infra** (single tenant application) has been created with permissions:
   - 'Contributor' role (to be able create resources) on each app subscription